 - Ability to work within ACCORD’s ethos and mission

-Selection of Candidates: Following the closing date for receipt of applications (May 31st 2019) a paper selection process based on application criteria will take place.
+Selection of Candidates: Following the closing date for receipt of applications (15th May 2020) a paper selection process based on application criteria will take place.
 Applicants who are successful in the paper selection process may be invited to selection if the centre of their choice is recruiting counsellors.
-Selection Days will take place in Maynooth in June / July 2019.
+Selection Days will take place in Maynooth June / July 2020

 Location of Training: Training will take place in Maynooth.

 - Theory and Practice of Person Centred Counselling.

 - Working Safely and Ethically with Domestic Abuse.